Practice Area

 The law at a glance

-Marijuana is a Schedule I controlled substance under Wis.
-Stat. § 961.14.
+Marijuana is a Schedule I controlled substance under § 961.14.
 Possession under § 961.41(3g)(e) is a Class A misdemeanor for first offense: up to 6 months jail and a $1,000 fine.
 A second or subsequent possession is a Class I felony: up to 3.5 years prison.

 Penalties That Actually Apply in 2026